christinali1017/Algorithm/README.md

 **Idea**: This shortest transformation ladder is just like a shortest path in a graph.
-We teat each string as a graph node.
+We treat each string as a graph node.
 If these two strings only have one different char, then we add an edge to these two nodes.
 When we come to the end string, we find the shortest path.

-If we use bfs, we can use an additional lenqueue to record the path length of each node.
+If we use bfs, we can use an additional len queue to record the path length of each node.

 **Attention**: